31 Best Places to Visit in Malaysia In 2023

 Alternatively, you can fly into Lahad Datu from Kota Kinabalu via the regional airline MASwings.

-The best places to visit in Malaysia in Sarawak include the Bako National Park, The Brooke Gallery, Mount Santubong, Kuching Esplanade, Sarawak Natural History Museum, Sarawak Cultural Village, and the Kuching Mosque.
+The best places to visit in Malaysia in Sarawak include the Bako National Park, The Brooke Gallery, Mount Santubong, the Kuching Esplanade, the Sarawak Natural History Museum, the Sarawak Cultural Village, and the Kuching Mosque.

 30 Kuching, Sarawak

 Kuching, the capital of Sarawak, offers visitors a playground of sights and sounds.

 Its name, which translates to “cat” in Bahasa Malaysia, gave rise to the term “City of Cats,” which describes it as full of personality and laid-back appeal.